 How To Get There

-Finding Bitter Springs is as easy and punch.
-Mataranka is approximately 500 kilometres south of Darwin down the Stuart Highway.
+Finding Bitter Springs is as easy as punch.
+Mataranka is approximately 500km south of Darwin down the Stuart Highway.
 Once you hit Mataranka, you just have to jump off the highway onto Martin Road.
 A few kilometres down Martin Road and you’re smack bang where you want to be, Bitter Springs.